The Relationship Between the GDPR and the Privacy Shield for U.S. Organizations

 A Brief Summary of the GDPR

-If an organization is found to be in breach of the GDPR, it could be fined up €20 million or 4 percent of its annual global revenue, whichever is higher.
+If an organization is found to be in breach of the GDPR, it could be fined up to €20 million or 4% of its annual global revenue, whichever is higher.
 Therefore, ensuring compliance with the GDPR is extremely important to organizations that fall within its scope.

 Data Export Restrictions Under European Privacy Law